Emily-Keymon/Global-City-Latitude-Analysis/README.md

 4. Coded HTML to ensure responsiveness by any media queries.

 ### Landing page
-1. Using HTML, CSS and Bootstrap, created a navigation bar with header, dropdown menu with links to each visualization page, comparison page and data page.
+1. Created a navigation bar with header, dropdown menu with links to each visualization page, comparison page and data page.
 2. Created a home page with a project summary.
 3. Created a sidebar containing preview images of each plot.
 Clicking an image takes the user to that visualization.